SHELTER ANIMALS TRANSPORTED TO SAFETY SINCE 2020

 North Carolina ranked #3 for the highest shelter euthanasia rate,

 behind only California and Texas.
-In order to tackle this statistic we are currently partnering with several animal rescues in the North to relocate our dogs to safety and into loving homes when our shelters become critically full.
+In order to tackle this statistic we are currently partnering with animal rescues in New England as well as Canada to relocate our dogs to safety and into loving homes when our shelters become critically full.

 We decided to initiate this transport program because we never want to have to euthanize any of our shelter dogs because we simply don’t have a place for them.
 Further, we need to reduce overcrowding in our shelters so that we always have room to compassionately care for abandoned or neglected animals.
-Because of space limitations, many of our shelters has waitlists for people wanting to surrender animals.
+Because of space limitations, many of our shelters have waitlists for people wanting to surrender animals.
 This has sadly led to the regular practice of individuals ‘dumping’ helpless puppies, elderly animals, or animals that are simply unwanted by roadsides or empty fields.

 Our ultimate goal is to save lives, however, as we do so we are simultaneously working towards addressing the root causes that lead to our shelters being overcrowded.
 The Shelter Dog Transport Alliance is a life saving partnership that

 will not rest until our State is no longer a deadly statistic.